 - How can we as an ALS community work to standardize equitable and patient-centric practices across all ALS clinical trials?

 In a review of the discussion notes, we identified the following key takeaways for action and change.
 These are not meant to be exhaustive, but to place us firmly on the path to ensuring equitable access to clinical trial information and participation, and patient-centric trial experiences.

 - We need to invest in education and training.
-Healthcare professionals (HCPs) need support to be well-equipped to understand ALS, the diagnostic process, the value and availability of clinical trials, and more.
-The lack of a standardized system for ongoing education and training for all HCPs caring for a person living with ALS can lead to them feeling overwhelmed and unprepared to appropriately support and care for a person living with ALS.
-Additionally, we need to focus on workforce development at clinical trial sites to ensure that sites are appropriately staffed to establish timely and effective screening and enrollment practices.
-Lastly, we need to raise awareness of existing protocols and guidelines related to clinical trial recruitment and operations such as the Airlie House guidelines, PaCTD rating system, ALS Signal and Morris ALS Principles to help ensure a patient-centric clinical trial experience.
+To help understand the complexities of ALS, healthcare professionals (HCPs) should have support and educational opportunities to ensure they are well-equipped to understand ALS, the diagnostic process, the value and availability of clinical trials, and more.
+By creating a standardized system for ongoing education and effectiveness training, HCPs will have the tools and resources to be better prepared to effectively support and care for a person living with ALS.
+Focusing on workforce development at clinical trial sites helps to ensure they are appropriately staffed to establish timely and effective screening and enrollment practices.
+By raising awareness of existing protocols and guidelines related to clinical trial recruitment and standard operations such as the Airlie House Guidelines, PaCTD rating system, ALS Signal, and the Morris Principles, stakeholders can create a patient-centric trial experience.

 - We need to create new and evolve existing clinical trial resources for stakeholders.
 This includes centralizing and improving online clinical trial databases to be more user-friendly and customized for ALS, such as ALS Signal, providing resources to develop informed consent and trial information in more languages and using medical translators to review the forms and information with individuals to ensure their understanding, investing in Patient Navigators at one or multiple sites and more.
 It is also essential to publish post-trial information and provide access to results for trial participants to build trust with the community.